ZackMagnotti/dungeons/arena-of-urrk/session.md

 ## Win the Arena (if success)

-If they win the arena, announcer congratulates the party and orders them into a small room through a small walkway beneath the announer's tower.
+If they win the arena, announcer congratulates the party.

-As soon as they enter, metal doors slide down and seal them in.
-Sweetdream seeps into the chamber, lulling them into a deep sleep.
+"Well done mercenaries!
+A fine performance in the face of crushing adversity.
+As a reward, your lives will be spared and your freedom returned.
+Enter the tunnel below my tower to collect your prize!"

+## Lose the Arena (if not successful)

+If half the party is dead or incapacitated at the end of a fight, a horn will blow signalling the end of the gauntlet.

+The announcer addresses the party.

+"Looks like even the pros couldn't handle the gauntlet!
+Mercinaries, enter the tunnel below the tower with your wounded and your lives will be spared."

 ## Wake in familiar place.

+As soon as they enter the small room, metal doors slide down and seal them in.
+Sweetdream is pumped into the chamber, lulling them into a deep sleep.

-The party wakes in a stable near the gates of Larrad with a bag containing 8k gold and a note.
+The party wakes in a stable near the gates of Larrad.

+### If they won the arena
+They wake with a bag containing 8k gold and a note.
 ```
 Well done.